akka/akka/akka-docs/rst/scala/fault-tolerance-sample.rst

 .. _fault-tolerance-sample-scala:

-Diagrams of the Fault Tolerance Sample (Scala)
+Diagrams of the Fault Tolerance Sample
 ----------------------------------------------